Bill Snyder Family Football Stadium: History

 Prior to the 2006 season, another $5.6 million was used to renovate the locker-room complex and add new north end zone seating, reportedly raising the permanent seating capacity by approximately 1,900.
 The renovation also included new audio and visual electronics and a new hydrotherapy center.
 Although new permanent seating was added, the athletic department actually lowered the stadium's official seating capacity to 50,000 following the renovation.

 After the 2010 season the field was replaced with artificial gameday turf.
 Additional renovations unveiled for the 2011 season included the addition of concessions and restrooms in the east side upper deck.

 The South End Zone received a new structure connected to neighboring Bramlage Coliseum, including expanded premium seating and new fan and concourse amenities.
 This project began in May 2020 and was completed in time for the 2021 football season.

 As of 2022, there are 2 locations within BSFS in which general public ticket holders can purchase alcoholic beverages within the stadium gates.
 The 'Tailgate Terrace' is an outdoor space part of the West Stadium Center was the first area where general public ticket holders could purchase alcohol.
 In 2021, a zone called the 'Powercat Porch' was established in the southeast corner of the stadium and became the second public 'beer garden' inside of Bill Snyder Family Stadium and can accommodate 400 fans.
 Beverages available for purchase include beer, wine, and margaritas.

+Before the start of the 2023 season, the surface was replaced by FieldTurf Vertex Prime.

+Before the start of the 2025 season, the surface was replaced by Matrix Helix turf system from Hellas.